Battle of Thirupurambiyam: Events

-The forces of the Pallava kingdom, Western Ganga kingdom and the Chola kingdom met the Pandyan army at Sri Purambiyam or Thiruppurambiyam in the Thanjavur district of present-day state of Tamil Nadu in 879 CE.
+The forces of the Pallava kingdom, Western Ganga kingdom and the Chola kingdom met the Pandyan army at Shripurambiyam (Thiruppurambiyam in the Thanjavur district of present-day state of Tamil Nadu) in 879 CE.
 Though, according to the Udyendiram plates of Prithvipati II, Prithvipati I was killed after a brave fight, the allies were still able to salvage a pyrrhic victory.